-A survey of 1,576 researchers by Nature revealed that over 70% of researchers cannot reproduce another scientist’s experiments1.
-If you consider how often your work relies on protocols or results from other labs, you can begin to comprehend the size of the problem.
+A survey of 1,576 researchers by Nature revealed that over 70% of researchers cannot reproduce another scientist’s experiments1.Given how often our work relies on protocols or results from other labs, this is a major problem.

-This irreproducibility correlates to an enormous amount of wasted time and money; a paper by Andrew Bradbury in 2015 estimated that $1.6 billion was spent on poorly characterized antibodies world-wide2.
-However, since this paper was written, this estimate has more than doubled to $3.5 billion3.
+This irreproducibility correlates to an enormous amount of wasted time and money; a paper by Andrew Bradbury in 2015 estimated that $1.6 billion was spent on poorly characterized antibodies worldwide2.
+Since this paper was written, this estimate has more than doubled to $3.5 billion3.

 Figure 2: Examples of how many papers are affected by non-specific antibodies from Abcam’s Reproducible Science Week webinars.
 Speakers: Andrew Bradbury, Pablo Engel, Peter McPherson, and Angelo De Marzo.

 To achieve accurate, reproducible results, the antibodies we use in our research need to have high specificity and batch-to-batch consistency, but these factors differ between polyclonal, monoclonal, and recombinant monoclonal antibodies.

 Polyclonal antibodies have a high degree of variability and the ability to bind to multiple epitopes, due to being derived from a natural immune response.
 The heterogeneity of polyclonal antibodies offers advantages in some applications6, but every time a new batch is created another group of animals needs to be reimmunized.
 This makes it difficult to obtain a consistent polyclonal mixture, resulting in variable specificity and inconsistencies from batch to batch.